-Students and teachers affected by disruptive behavior have the opportunity to respond to and prevent school conflict by participating in the conflict resolution process.
+Students and teachers affected by disruptive behavior can respond to and prevent school conflict by participating in the conflict resolution process.

-Community Service
+o Community Service

-Rule-breakers are allowed the opportunity to restore harm they caused to school communities with meaningful service that contributions to their individual self-improvement.
+Rule-breakers can restore harm they caused to school communities with meaningful service that contributes to their individual self-improvement.

-Peer Juries/Peer Mediators
+o Peer Juries/Peer Mediators

-Rule-breakers have the opportunity to collectively discuss with trained student jurors/mediators why rules were broken, who was affected, and how students can repair the harm caused.
+Rule-breakers can discuss with trained student jurors/mediators why rules were broken, who was affected, and how students can repair the harm caused.